-Embodiments described herein solve the technical problem of determining optimized hybrid-manufacturing plans for manufacturing an IC.
-Specifically, a system can determine a sequence of additive, subtractive, or optionally modification operations in a cost-effective and efficient way 40 to fabricate the IC.
-During operation, the system can obtain a set of hybrid-manufacturing constraints that can include a final state vector and a constraint matrix including a set of primitives and a set of atoms, which can correspond to different spatial volumes associated with the IC.
-That is, the 45 3D space in which the pre-designed IC is embedded can be partitioned into a number of spatial volumes, with each volume represented by an atom.
-A subcollection of these atoms form the pre-designed IC, or an approximation of it as deemed sufficiently accurate by user-specified tolerances.
-50 X, F, C> that includes multiple sets of constraints defined as: Each primitive in the set of primitives can add, remove, or modify a subcollection of atoms representing the spatial volume in a single additive or subtractive manufacturing operation, respectively.
-The atoms represent the smallest spatial volumes that can be added or removed at once, 55 however, they cannot be added or removed independently.
+Embodiments described herein solve the technical prob- 30 lem of determining optimized hybrid-manufacturing plans for fabricating a mechanical object.
+Specifically, a system can determine a sequence of additive or subtractive operations in a cost-effective and efficient way to obtain the object.
+During operation, the system can obtain a set of 35 hybrid-manufacturing constraints that can include a final state vector and a constraint matrix including a set of primitives and a set of atoms, which can correspond to different spatial volumes associated with the mechanical object.
+That is, the 3D space in which the pre-designed 40 mine a hybrid-manufacturing plan for a pre-designed mechanical object is embedded can be partitioned into a number of spatial volumes, with each volume represented by an atom.
+A subcollection of these atoms form the predesigned mechanical object, or an approximation of it as deemed sufficiently accurate by user-specified tolerances.
+45 of constraints defined as: Each primitive in the set of primitives can add or remove a subcollection of atoms representing the spatial volume in a single additive or subtractive manufacturing operation, respectively.
+The atoms represent the smallest spatial volumes that can be added or removed at once, however, they 50 cannot be added or removed independently.
 They are physically constrained to be added or removed alongside other atoms in a primitive representing a feasible manufacturing action.
-Each primitive is computed by analyzing the geometry of the pre-designed IC part against the 60 tool shape, machine degrees of freedom, and possibly other manufacturing parameters.
+Each primitive is computed by analyzing the geometry of the pre-designed mechanical part against the tool 55 where P denotes a set of primitives, A denotes a set of atoms, shape, machine degrees of freedom, and possibly other manufacturing parameters.
 The atoms are subsequently computed as canonical intersection regions among primitives and their complements in 3D space.

-A hybrid-manufacturing process plan (or simply a "plan") 65 is defined by a sequence of manufacturing actions represented by adding or removing the primitives.
-A plan is feasible if it produces the pre-designed IC, or an approximation of it as deemed sufficiently accurate by user-specified tolerances.
-To achieve this end-goal, it is necessary and sufficient to have every atom inside the object present and every atom outside the object absent at the end of a process plan.
+A hybrid-manufacturing process plan (or simply a "plan") 60 is defined by a sequence of manufacturing actions represented by adding or removing the primitives.
+A plan is feasible if it produces the pre-designed mechanical object, or an approximation of it as deemed sufficiently accurate by user-specified tolerances.
+To achieve this end-goal, it is 65 necessary and sufficient to have every atom inside the object present and every atom outside the object absent at the end of a process plan.
 The sufficient conditions for this to happen can be specified by a constraint matrix obtained by analyzing how the order of primitives in the sequence affects the presence or absence of atoms at the end of the plan.
-Each feasible plan can represent a different ordering of the primitives for manufacturing the same IC, i.e., the same subcollection of atoms that end up being present after the different sequences of additive and subtractive primitives are applied.
-Each of the feasible plans may result in manufacturing the predesigned IC at a different cost, which normally depends on how the atoms appear and disappear in the intermediate stages of the plan.
-Hybrid-manufacturing process planning may refer to finding one or a plurality of feasible plans, all feasible process plans, or any distinguished subset of fea-20 sible process plans, for instance, the most cost-effective process plans.
+Each feasible plan can represent a different ordering of the primitives for fabricating the same mechanical object, i.e., the same subcollection of atoms that end up being present after the different sequences of additive and subtractive primitives are applied.
+Each of the feasible plans may result in fabricating the pre-designed mechanical object at a different cost, which normally depends on how the atoms appear and disappear in the intermediate stages of the plan.
+Hybridmanufacturing process planning may refer to finding one or a plurality of feasible plans, all feasible process plans, or any 15 distinguished subset of feasible process plans, for instance, the most cost-effective process plans